jordanmor/twitter-gifs/README.md

   TWITTER_ACCESS_TOKEN_SECRET=
   REACT_APP_GIPHY_APIKEY=
   REACT_APP_WORDNIK_APIKEY=
-  REACT_APP_ROOT_URL=/  (Set this final config var to the root folder / )
+  REACT_APP_ROOT_URL=/  ( This final config var should already be set to the root folder / )
 ```
-4. Add the root of your Twitter callback URL in the file named `production.json`, which is found in `/server/config`.
+4. Add the root URL of your Twitter callback URL in the file named `production.json`, which is found in `/server/config`.
 ```
 {
   "callback_root_url": "https://name-of-your-heroku-app.herokuapp.com/"